mabrobotics/MD80-x-CANdle-Documentation/GettingStarted/GettingStarted.md

 Standalone MDs that use FDCAN protocol always come with **CAN ID** set to **100**.

 In order to configure the driver we need a configuration file for this particular model.
 Some of the motors have MAB provided configuration files which can be used as a reference in creating your own.
 They can be found in the installation directory of candletool.
 For windows `C://Program Files/candletool/config/motors/` and for Linux `/etc/candletool/config/motors`.
-They are not ment to be modified so it is best to copy the one you need into your working directory and use that copy.
+They are not meant to be modified so it is best to copy the one you need into your working directory and use that copy.

 ```{seealso}
 For more details on configuring your own drive see [configuration file description](config) and [configuration files in CANdle-SDK](config_md).